-D.2.1.6.1 Description of existing reinsurance contracts
+D.2.1.6.1 Description of existing reinsurance contractsFWU Life Austria has ceded reinsurance contracts with the three prominent reinsurers.

-FWU Life Austria has ceded reinsurance contracts with the three prominent reinsurers.
+The first contract covers mortality risk and is based on a risk basis.

-Two of the three contracts cover mortality and occupational disability risks.
-One of these two contracts is based on a risk basis, while the other contract for occupational disability risk is based on continuous contributions (reinsurance on an original basis).
-The contract on occupational disability risks is hedged via a deposit liability.
+The second contract for occupational disability risk is based on continuous contributions (reinsurance on an original basis) and is hedged via a deposit liability.